Carol from Uganda has never forgotten the day her pad fell out in public at school.

 One woman said, we use newspapers; another, rugs; another, cloth from old blankets; and still another said they cut off part of an old mattress. - Jacky, the Compassion project director at the Mulatsi Child Development Centre

 The Mulatsi church came up with a solution â to train the local community to make re-usable sanitary towels.
 One set of seven towels can be made for $1.50 and will last an entire year.
-Thanks to generous Compassion donors to our Health Response Fund, the church received the support it needed to train the community.
+Thanks to generous donations to our Health Interventions, the church received the support it needed to train the community.

 Educating men on menstruation to help end period poverty